WordPoints/wordpoints/src/readme.txt

 2. The Points Hooks administration screen.
 This is where you configure when and where points are awarded.

+3. A rank group on the Ranks administration screen.
+This is where you create and manage the ranks used on your site.

 == Changelog ==